 S.C.
-HOPE CHOLARSHIP S.C.
-NEEDS-BASED GRANT LOTTERY TUITION ASSISTANCE based on Scale No minimu required For studen LIFE or Pal 3.0 cumulative GPA the S.C.
-Uniform Grading um test score and rank its who do not qualify for the metto Fellows Program, but from high school with at least ge (3.0+) No minimum GPA Students must complete Free Application for Federal Student Aid (FAFSA) No minimum GPA Students must complete Free Application for Federal Student Aid (FAFSA) For two-year public or independent institution of attenda four-year in wards the cost nce at eligible nstitutions \$300 book stipend) Up to \$2,500 for full-time students and \$1,250 for part- time students towards the cost of attendance at eligible four-year institutions Up to cost of tuition at eligible two-year public or independent institutions arship is for the first year of e at a four-year institution Fill out FAFSA and minimum 2.0 cumulative GPA and 24 credit hours each academic year if full- time and 12 hours if part-time Fill out FAFSA and maintain satisfactory academic progress Up to two o consecutive terms of funding Eight consecutive terms toward bachelor's degree
+HOPE SCHOLARSHIP S.C.
+NEEDS-BASED GRANT LOTTERY TUITION ASSISTANCE Minimum 3.0 cumulative GPA based on the S.C.
+Uniform Grading Scale No minimum test score and rank required For students who do not qualify for the LIFE or Palmetto Fellows Program, but graduate from high school with at least a B average (3.0+) No minimum GPA Students must complete Free Application for Federal Student Aid (FAFSA) No minimum GPA Students must complete Free Application for Federal Student Aid (FAFSA) For two-year public or independent institution \$2,800 towards the cost of attendance at eligible four-year institutions (includes \$300 book stipend) Up to \$2,500 for full-time students and \$1,250 for part-time students towards the cost of attendance at eligible four-year institutions Up to cost of tuition at eligible two-year public or independent institutions This scholarship is for the first year of attendance at a four-year institution only Fill out FAFSA and minimum 2.0 cumulative GPA and 24 credit hours each academic year if full-time and 12 hours if part-time Fill out FAFSA and maintain satisfactory academic progress Up to two consecutive terms of funding Eight consecutive terms toward bachelor's degree